-Student Congress Rubric for Presiding Officer

-This table of evaluation standards may be used by any judge who would like assistance in determining scores for a presiding officer (PO).
+Student Congress Rubric for Presiding Officer This table of evaluation standards may be used by any judge who would like assistance in determining scores for a presiding officer (PO).
 Each scorer independently (without collaborating) awards 1 to 6 points for each hour of presiding.

-Points · 5-6 Weak - Mediocre Good Excellent - Superior Speaker Recognition The P.O. needs to improve his/her communication with fellow delegates to gain their trust and respect relating to the rationale for rulings made.
+Points 1-2 3-4 5-6 Weak - Mediocre Good Excellent - Superior Speaker Recognition The P.O. needs to improve their communication with fellow delegates to gain their trust and respect relating to the rationale for rulings made.
 Frequent errors are made in speaker recognition, which lacks consistent method or impartiality.
-While the P.O. does not adequately explain his/her preferences for running the chamber in advance, he/she does clearly explain rulings, when necessary.
+While the P.O. does not adequately explain their preferences for running the chamber in advance, they do clearly explain rulings, when necessary.
 Speaker recognition may be somewhat inconsistent or biased.
 Presiding preferences are clearly explained at the beginning of the session and executed consistently.
-The P.O. is universally respected and trusted by his/her peers, and is consistent in recognition (very few errors) and rulings, distributing speeches throughout the room geographically, equally between schools of the same size, and among individuals.
-Parliamentary Procedure The P.O.'s knowledge of parliamentary procedure is lacking, and he/she shows negligible effort to correct errors and/or consult written rules.
+The P.O. is universally respected and trusted by their peers, and is consistent in recognition (very few errors) and rulings, distributing speeches throughout the room geographically, equally between schools of the same size, and among individuals.
+Parliamentary Procedure The P.O.'s knowledge of parliamentary procedure is lacking, and they show negligible effort to correct errors and/or consult written rules.
 The P.O. demonstrates competency in procedure, but makes mistakes in determining the results of motions and votes, etc. The P.O. has command of parliamentary procedure (motions) and uses this almost transparently to run a fair and efficient chamber, seldom consulting written rules and ruling immediately on whether motions pass or fail.
-Delivery/ Presence The P.O. needs to improve his/her vocal and physical presence and professional demeanor.
-The P.O. displays a satisfactory command of the chamber in his/her vocal and physical presence.
+Delivery/ Presence The P.O. needs to improve their vocal and physical presence and professional demeanor.
+The P.O. displays a satisfactory command of the chamber in their vocal and physical presence.
 Word choice is usually concise.
-The P.O. dynamically displays a command and relates well to the chamber through his/her vocal and physical presence.
+The P.O. dynamically displays a command and relates well to the chamber through their vocal and physical presence.
 Word choice is economical and eloquent.